VadiksMoniks/react-spa/README.md

 ### !Note
-If you installing this project inside some other directory check path in `frontend/src/api/axios.js` you should add your directory name to path like this baseURL: 'http://localhost/your_root_folder_name/react-spa/backend/public/api' on lines 4 and 13
+If you install this project not in the root of the web server, but in a subfolder (for example, test-spa) you should add your subfolder's name to path like this baseURL: 'http://localhost/your_root_folder_name/react-spa/backend/public/api' on lines 4 and 13 in `frontend/src/api/axios.js`
-If you clone this repository not in your directory and ceep it in `htdocs` for example you can skip this
+If not just skip this